5 MIN READ

 Soybean Replant Decisions

 Decisions to replant reduced soybean stands can be difficult to make.
-It is important to understand the cause of an inadequate stand to help prevent a reoccurrence of the problem.
-A stand count and assessment of plant loss should be made.
-Consider crop insurance, time in the growing season, and the costs associated with replanting such as seed, fuel, labor, and other inputs.
+It is important to understand the cause of an inadequate stand to help prevent a reoccurrence of the problem.1 A stand count and assessment of plant loss should be made.
+When deciding, consider crop insurance, time in the growing season, and the costs associated with replanting such as seed, fuel, labor, and other inputs.

 Evaluating the Existing Stand

-Factors that can contribute to less than ideal soybean stands include: planting into a poor seedbed, planter adjustment problems, poor quality seed, soil crusting, inadequate or excessive soil moisture, seedling diseases, and numerous environmental issues.
+Factors that can contribute to less-than-ideal soybean stands include: planting into a poor seedbed, planter adjustment problems, poor quality seed, soil crusting, inadequate or excessive soil moisture, seedling diseases, or other environmental issues.
 Understanding the cause of an inadequate soybean stand is important to help prevent a reoccurrence of the problem if the decision is made to replant.
 Spotty stand reductions throughout a field can be caused by poorly drained areas, sandy soil patches with inadequate soil moisture, or even soil compaction in certain areas.
-Before deciding to replant, estimate the stand for population and uniformity, and estimate the yield potential of the existing stand.
+Before deciding to replant, evaluate the stand for population and uniformity, and estimate the yield potential of the existing stand.
 When evaluating soybean stands, only count plants that have a good chance of survival.
 Soybean plants cut off below the cotyledon by hail or other means have no potential for regrowth.
-However, soybeans can recover from moderate leaf tissue damage with minimal effect on yield potential.
+However, soybeans can recover from moderate leaf tissue damage with minimal effect on yield potential.1,2

 To evaluate the plant population for 30-inch rows, count the number of plants in 17 feet 5 inches of row and multiply the number of plants by 1,000 to determine plants per acre.
 For 15-inch rows, count the number of plants in 34 feet 10 inches of row and multiply by 1,000.
 Repeat these counts in several locations in the field.

 Another method for evaluating soybean stands in any row spacing, especially drilled, is to use the hoop method.
-Measure the diameter of the hoop, toss it in the field and count the number of plants inside the hoop.
-Do this in at least 5 to 10 locations in the field.
+Measure the diameter of a hoop, toss it into the field, and count the number of plants inside the hoop.
+Do this in at least five to 10 locations in the field.
 Multiply the average number of plants by the appropriate factor listed in Table 1 to determine the number of plants per acre.
-Notice that having a diameter of 28 ¼ inches allows you to simply multiply by 10,000 to obtain the number of plants per acre.
-This hoop size can be made by cutting anhydrous tubing to 88 ¾ inches and joining it to form a circle.
+Notice that a hoop diameter of 28 ¼ inches allows you to simply multiply by 10,000 to estimate the number of plants per acre.
+This hoop size can be made by cutting tubing to 88 ¾ inches in length and joining the ends to form a circle.

 Evaluating and Managing the Yield Potential of the Existing Stand

-Numerous studies have examined the yield potential of various soybean stands.
-What appears to be a substantial soybean stand reduction does not automatically translate into a substantial loss of yield potential.
+Many studies have examined the yield potential of soybean stands.
+What may appear to be a substantial stand reduction does not necessarily translate into a substantial loss of yield potential.
 Soybean plants can compensate well for gaps in the field.
-Gaps of less than 2-feet in diameter can be filled in by branches of adjacent soybean plants.
-A summary of yield potential from reduced stands is presented in Table 2.
-Established plant stands of 8, 6, and 4 plants per foot of row in 30-inch rows (equals approximately 140,000, 105,000 and 70,000 plants per acre, respectively) differed in yield potential by only 5%.
-Final soybean plant stands of 73,000 plants per acre or more consistently yielded 90% or more of maximum yield potential.
-A 50% stand loss resulted in only a 16% loss in yield in areas of the field in which there were 8 plants per foot of row in row sections with no skips or gaps.
-A 50% stand reduction with 4 plants per foot of row, resulted in a 22% loss of yield.
-Assuming an original yield potential of 60 bu/acre, a field with a 50% loss of stand with 4 plants per foot of row could still yield 47 bu/acre.1
+Gaps less than two feet in diameter can be filled in by branches from adjacent soybean plants.
+A University of Illinois study found that established plant stands of eight, six, and four plants per foot of row in 30-inch rows (equals approximately 140,000; 105,000; and 70,000 plants per acre, respectively) differed in yield potential by only 5%.
+Final soybean plant stands of 73,000 plants/acre or more consistently yielded 90% or more of maximum yield potential.
+A 50% stand loss resulted in only a 16% loss in yield in areas of the field in which there were eight plants per foot of row in row sections with no skips or gaps.
+A 50% stand reduction with four plants per foot of row resulted in a 22% loss of yield potential.
+Assuming an original yield potential of 60 bu/acre, a field with a 50% loss of stand with four plants per foot of row could still yield 47 bu/acre.2

 Reduced soybean stands can increase light penetration to the soil surface.
-This can increase the potential for weed seed germination and weed competition, as well as soil water evaporation and increased soil temperature.
+This can increase the potential for weed seed germination and weed competition, and increase soil water evaporation and soil temperature.
 These factors can affect nodulation, biological nitrogen fixation, and nutrient and water availability.
 Make weed control a high priority, especially in fields with reduced stands, in order to help maximize the yield potential of the existing crop.

 Deciding Whether to Replant

-Determine what caused the stand loss and evaluate the population and uniformity of the remaining stand.
-Wait several days after soybean emergence or after damage (hail, chemicals, etc.) to determine stand levels and only count live plants.
+- Determine what caused the stand loss and evaluate the population and uniformity of the remaining stand.
+To determine stand levels, wait several days after soybean emergence or after damage (hail, chemicals, etc.) and only count live plants that will continue to develop and contribute to yield production.

-Determine the full cost of replanting and the yield potential of the replanted crop.
+- Determine the full cost of replanting, using the estimated yield potential if the crop is replanted as well as any insurance availability.

-Scout areas of different planting dates in the same field for late-season pest problems.
-The difference in planting date may cause a pest to be in one part of the field but not in another.
+- Scout areas of different planting dates in the same field for late-season pest problems.
+The difference in planting date may cause a pest to be in one part of the field but not in another.5

 Sources